Digital Security Explained

 Why passwords alone are not enough

 Passwords can be guessed, reused, leaked, or phished.
-Because of this, relying on a single knowledge-based factor creates a single point of failure.
+Relying on a single knowledge-based factor creates a single point of failure.

 MFA introduces additional independent factors to strengthen protection.